 - Owner-occupied rehabilitation/reconstruction activities for low and moderate-income households

 The Northeast Tennessee/Virginia HOME Consortium has initiated an Affordable Home-ownership Program designed to increase housing opportunities for low and moderate-income families.
-The Consortium has agreed to utilize Federal HOME funds from the U.S. Department of Housing & Urban Development and other grant programs to provide assistance in the form of a due-on-sale deferred payment loan that can be used for down payment, closing cost, and/or principal reduction.
+The Consortium has agreed to utilize Federal HOME funds from the U.S. Department of Housing & Urban Development and other grant programs to provide assistance in the form of a due-on-sale deferred payment loan that can be used for down payment, and/or closing cost.
 The amount of assistance will be between $1,000 and $10,000 and will be based on the applicant's need.
 A Subsidy Analysis will be prepared to determine need.
 Assistance is subject to availability of funding.To apply for assistance please fill out the Northeast Tennessee/Virginia HOME Consortium application form.
 We highly encourage you to contact Donna Lewis at the First Tennessee Development District, 423-722-5122 or email@example.com before you start this application.

 Citizens are encouraged to express views and make comments regarding the identification of housing and community development needs with the City of Bristol, Tennessee, and to respond to proposed projects annually in the 1 year Action Plan.
 Citizens are also encouraged to review and comment on the Consolidated Annual Performance and Evaluation Report (CAPER).